SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 using classic LDAP based IAM services as backend (OpenLDAP and Active Directory, e.g.).

-Keycloaks implementation makes some design decisions, that are specific to it and have consequences for clients of the service.
+Keycloak's implementation makes some design decisions, that are specific to it and have consequences for clients of the service.
 E.g. Keycloak has a concept of management "Realms", which have their own specific set of HTTP API entrypoints, both for administration as well as for IdP